macluiggy/url-shortening-api-master-FM/README.md

 ### What I learned

-This was he first time I used an API Rest from the <a href="https://shrtco.de/">shrtcode website</a>.
+This was he first time I used an API Rest, the API is from the <a href="https://shrtco.de/">shrtcode website</a>.
 The format in which the data from the api is brought is JSON, I used the fetch promise to bring the json object, this is the code:
 ```js
         fetch(url)
             .then(jsonObject => jsonObject.json())